rafaeleliasrb/nestedLogic/README.md

 ```

 <p align="justify">
-Nested Ifs are more understandable and it will be easier to read the code one week after it has been written.
+Nested Ifs, here, are more understandable and it will be easier to read the code one week after it has been written.
 But still doesn't make good use of OO concepts.
 </p>

 ### The Good
-This solution makes better use of OO concepts and is more readable and easier to maintain:
+This latter solution tries to make better use of OO concepts and make the code more readable:

 ```java
 public static int calculeFine(int returnedDay, int returnedMonth, int returnedYear,